 Another reason orientation is confused is because the viewer is greatly focused on the lights.
 In shot 206 we see the 3 banks of 12 lights on the opposite side of the astronauts.
 The banks of lights on the side of the astronauts are obviously not lit (those which face the opposite direction).
 Our eye catches and feels for us the direction of the light and so we orient ourselves accordingly.
 When the astronauts are in the pit we are instead always facing the side with two banks of lights (opposite the side with three) but we will still feel as if we are facing the first presented brightly lit side of three banks of lights because we had intuited the other side was not lit.
+In fact, in shot 211, it's obvious that those 3 banks of lights opposite the 2 banks of lights are not lit.
+That side of the scene is cast in darkness.
 That is why shot 211 feels to us like 206, even though the landscape is different exterior the excavation, even though the astronauts are coming toward us instead of walking away.
 It's because of the lights.
 Obviously, the side with the 3 banks of lights isn't lit up in 211.

 212 Medium shot of the astronauts from the front approaching the monolith in the pit.
 (52:50)